 - Add ingredients other than dry gravy mix and cook for 15 minutes with a 5 minute natural release = 20 minutes cook time

 - Then do a quick release and lift lid carefully away from your face

-- Set to saute again, add remaining broth and gravy and allow to bubble and thicken.
+- Set to saute again, add remaining broth and gravy packet, allow to bubble and thicken.
 Stir and turn pot off once it is as thick as you’d like.
 This takes just minutes.